 Going to the US/Canada Border to do the Landing

 I do not remember at this time what entry point I went to.
-If I am not mistaken, it was St-Bernard-de-lacolle highway 15.
-But not all the entry points have migration services.
+If I am not mistaken, it was St-Bernard-de-lacolle Highway 15.
+However, not all the entry points have migration services.
 You need to look for them.
 The key here is I must get myself out of Canada and get in.
-As I am Mexican without a US Visa, when I got to the border I told both officers (Canadian and the American) that I wanted to bounce back (pole flag) because I needed to go to the Canadian Immigration Office.
+As I am Mexican without a US Visa, when I got to the border I told both officers (Canadian and American) that I wanted to bounce back (pole flag) because I needed to go to the Canadian Immigration Office.
 They understood right away.
 In my case, I got a white paper of administrative rejection from the US.
-The Canadian officer required that paper to process to proof I came from outside the country.
+The Canadian officer required that paper to process to prove I came from outside the country.

 And again, be ready, it was a long line going out and in of Canada by car.
 We did like 3 hours including the time we were sitting waiting to be interviewed by the US officer.
 Depending on the officer's humour, your car may be reviewed or not.
 This time it wasn't; instead, the officer just gave us the empty whitepaper after we quickly explained why we needed to bounce back.
 My guess is that that was because of rush hours.
 It was around 3 p.m.

 After the bounce back and being in Canada again, we passed to the migration office.
-A very nice border officer asked us about our business, and I just informed we wanted to do the landing for the permanent residence.
+A very nice border officer asked us about our business, and I just informed him we wanted to do the landing for the permanent residence.
 I gave the CoRP documents and the passports of my family members.
 After that, I was told to wait.

 Twenty minutes later, I was called and asked to show documentation about the money I was bringing in.
 According to what is written on the CIC website, you shouldn't show financial statements if you are currently employed (which I was).
 However, I was requested for that.
 After showing that, no more questions were asked.
 We signed the CoRP document and another document.